-This 2-hour workshop is designed to equip educators, parents and youth workers with a proven technique.
-It is based the educational work of various practitioners who, for more than two decades, used history and cultural empowerment to educate and inspire children.
+This 2-hour workshop is designed to equip educators, parents and youth workers with a proven technique to teach history to children.
+It is based on the educational work of various practitioners who, for more than two decades, used history and cultural empowerment to educate and inspire children.
 In fact, the technique taught in this workshop has positively impacted over 10,000 child participants and has won numerous awards for M.O.M.I.E’s TLC (including: the White House Arts & Humanities award, the D.C.
 Community Foundation Linowes award, and others).

 The “Tellin’ Children Process” or the “Great Person Series,” is an arts and humanities based method that uses biography, story-telling, role play and other interactive/creative activities as an exciting way to study/teach history.
 The “Tellin’ Children Process” specializes in featuring unsung heroes and prominent figures in an effort to educate and motivate students in after-school and in-school settings.

 This workshop will provide a detailed resource book and helpful, user friendly techniques for all participants on how to use the power of real-life stories to motivate children to be positive change makers.
 We will engage participants in a hands-on practical training and a theoretical discussion about how this and other culturally responsive teaching strategies (as theoretically described by scholars like Geneva Gay, Gloria Ladson-Billings and others).

 This 1-hr workshop is designed for parents and educators and is also open for children and youth, ages 4-14.
 It squarely builds upon the first Cultural Empowerment 101 workshop by providing youth development practitioners with an actual demonstration of some of the techniques covered in the resource book.